wordpress-mobile/MediaEditor-iOS/README.md

 ## More Examples

-You can check advanced examples by running the Example app or going through their code:
+Check the Example app for even more ways to use the MediaEditor:

 * Device Library: how to edit media from the device library and output them in a `UICollectionView`
 * Remote Image: how to edit media that is remote, by conforming to the `AsyncImage` protocol and download high-quality images only when needed.